JeffreyJackovich/entity_resolution/README.md

 ## Conclusion
 string_grouper identified 117,113 more records as duplicate compared to using 'group by' with SQL.
-Next step is assess string_grouper's performance based on: ecall, precision, and F-1 Score.
+Next step is assess string_grouper's performance based on: recall, precision, and F-1 Score.

 ## Next Steps
 1. Evaluate string_grouper's performance based on: Recall, Precision, and F-1 Score.

-2. Test the functions available in Postgresql's [fuzzstrmatch] (https://www.postgresql.org/docs/9.6/fuzzystrmatch.html) module to determine similarities and distance between strings.
+2. Test the functions available in Postgresql's [fuzzstrmatch](https://www.postgresql.org/docs/9.6/fuzzystrmatch.html) module to determine similarities and distance between strings.

 3. Use Apache Spark's to perform Entity Resolution.